 Will this information be transferred abroad

-You can ask for a copy of the information we hold about you and ask us to correct anything that is wrong.
+You have a number of rights regarding your personal data, including withdrawing your consent where we have asked for it.
+You can also ask for a copy of the information we hold about you and ask us to correct anything that is wrong.

 For detailed information about your rights please see our privacy notice.